ericapiano/groceryList/README.md

 #Grocery List
-A single page web application created as a take home assignment for Bank of America Merryl Lynch job interview for a Junior Front End Developer role.
+A single page web application created as a take home assignment for Bank of America Merryl Lynch job interview for the Junior Front End Developer role.

 ##Demo Link
 https://ericapiano.github.io/CryptoClubhouse/